josamontiel/Detection-Engineering-Framework/planning-phase.md

 ## 🔍 Overview

-The planning phase in **SIEM (Security Information and Event Management)** detection engineering is a crucial step that sets the foundation for the development and implementation of effective use cases.
+The planning phase in detection engineering is a crucial step that sets the foundation for the development and implementation of effective use cases.
 This phase involves defining the why, when, who, and what aspects necessary to commence the development process.
 By taking a top-down approach, organizations can gain a comprehensive understanding of the big picture and all its components, leading to more informed decision-making and improved outcomes.

 ### 📈 Benefits of Top-Down Planning